TutorialsLast Updated Jul 24, 202411 min read

 Axios provides great flexibility to configure your requests.
 You can decide to call Axios with the JavaScript dot notation format.
 Or you can use the object literal format to bundle all the Axios request properties into an object that can be used as properties of making the Axios request.

-There are several methods that Axios supports and that are allowed to make requests.
+There are several methods that Axios supports for making requests.
 They include:

 • request